jhoyland/MooDown/README.md

 ## cloze
 ~~~

 This is not case sensitive.
 There is no answer section in a cloze question and a second level header matching an answer section will just be formatted as part of the question text if you use it.
+When the question type is cloze you can use bulleted and numbered lists in the same way as above to put questions inside the body of the question text.
+Multichoice will appear as a drop-down and numerical / short answer as an edit box. **It is important to leave a blank line above and below lists in the questions or they will not be interpreted as questions** Note at due to this answer boxes will appear on separate lines in the text.
+At present it is not possible to include answers for example within a line of text except by entering it directly in the cloze format.
+If you enter cloze format answers in the text they will be end up in the final question and moodle will parse them directly.
+At present there is no way to weight the individual questions within a cloze question.

 ### Essay question